 Some considerations:

-- Proper, safe, section replacement by homeowners is usually not practical.
+• Proper, safe, section replacement by homeowners is usually not practical.
 In many cases a section replacement may be half the price of a new door.

-Get a new door.
-This gives you a chance to have the latest features, perhaps better insulation, new color choices, better weatherstrip, maybe a row of windows.
-You’ll have a new warranty too. - What if you have two doors on your garage and the new product won’t match the old?
+• What if you have two doors on your garage and the new product won’t match the old?
 As well, a replacement section may not look exactly the same as the rest of the door due to the natural fading which, depending on the age and location of the door could be very noticeable.

-- If the door has had a lot of use, wear parts like rollers and cables may cause trouble and expense in the future.
+• If the door has had a lot of use, wear parts like rollers and cables may cause trouble and expense in the future.

-- Have you had a number of service calls in the past?
+• Have you had a number of service calls in the past?
 Springs have a limited life and can fail after a specified number of cycles–maybe not long after you replace the damaged section.

-- How old is the door?
+• How old is the door?
 How old are you?
 (Sounds funny, but consider this for all major purchases.)

-- Do you plan to stay in the house?
+• Do you plan to stay in the house?

-- What was the condition of the door before it was hit?
+• What was the condition of the door before it was hit?
 Have you already had a service call because of the accident?

-Signs You May Only Need a Repair
+Signs You May Only Need a Repairinside of a garage door

 Example #2: The door does not work properly.